-Pixel art is a type of digital art where artists specify the location of individual pixels, which are built up to create intricate scenes, game backgrounds, characters, and 3D effects – all with a limited colour pallet.
-Think about those 8-bit graphics first seen with the release of gaming consoles in the early '80s and you'll know what we mean.
+Pixel art is a type of digital art where artists specify the location of individual pixels, which are built up to create intricate scenes, game backgrounds, character designs and 3D art – all with a limited colour palette.
+Think those 8-bit graphics first seen with the release of gaming consoles in the early '80s.

-Developing this artwork doesn't require expensive photo editing software and a load of other fancy equipment, just a lot of time.
-Here are 37 top examples of pixel art from some seriously talented, not to mention patient, artists...
+Developing this artwork doesn't require expensive photo editing software and lots of fancy equipment, just a lot of time.
+Here are 30 top examples of pixel art from some seriously talented, not to mention patient, artists...

 Diego Sanches is a Brazilian illustrator based in São Paulo, who has a great sideline in pixel art.
 We particularly love the animations he created for Science Kombat, a browser-based beat-em-up game for Superinteressante magazine.

 It features eight playable scientists, including Albert Einstein, Charles Darwin, Marie Curie and Sir Isaac Newton, each with their own basic and special attacks, plus a final boss: The Divinity, able to take the form of various gods.

 Based in Taipei, Taiwan, Pixel Jeff has been making pixel art since 2013, usually creating work inspired by movies, video games and animation.
 His Tumblr page is a treasure trove of animated pixel joy; we were drawn there by his reinterpretation of Disney's Moana as a video game, but it's his take on Star Wars: Rogue One that really grabbed our attention.